mikemcd4/Drilling_ML/README.md

 Determine if drill bits, the piece of the well that drills into the ground, are damaged or not working properly if the output of the well falls outside of the predicted y-value of our model, which is the well’s rate of penetration, or how many feet the well drills per hour.

-### Communication Protocols

-We will be utilizing slack, as well as Zoom to communicate and collaborate with each other.
-We will also be sharing notes via Google Docs.

 ### Initial Assessment of Data